 The steam train that crosses the bridge is called The Jacobite train, which goes to Mallaig and details can be found on jacobitetrain.com

 The wall around the monument tells the story of the spot where Bonnie Prince Charlie raised the Royal standard initiating the Jacobite uprising.
 The walk to the monument is free and the guided tour costs money.
-We arrived here late afternoon and the sun was to our right, so not the best time for photographs.
 You can book the guided tour to climb the monument at the Glenfinnan visitor centre. www.nts.org.uk

 Way behind schedule now we raced on towards the Skye bridge.
 (My fault for taking so many photographs of the amazing scenery).
 Our overnight deluxe stay was at the fabulous Three Chimneys and their small boutique hotel, ‘The House Over By’.
 The Three chimneys was the UK restaurant of the Year in the Good Food Guide, and I can see why.
 This is also where the sat nav goes mad and takes you to the middle of Colbost, when it is nearer to the start of the town.

 Refreshed and recharged after our stunning 7 course taster dinner and beautiful fresh breakfast, we were ready to take in all the free sights Skye has to offer.
 I woke up early to drive to Neist Point Lighthouse.
 Like many of the roads on Skye it is pretty badly pot holed and single track with passing points.
 It does improve for the last 5 mins and there is a free car park just before the walkway.

 The walk to the lighouse is described as a 20 min walk.
-If, like me you have dodgy knees, this is not as simple as it sounds.
-There is a railing down a steep path, that is after you move the sheep out of the way.
+If, like me you have dodgy knees, it may take a bit longer.
+The path is steep and uneven but use the hand rail and go at your own pace.
 The scenery is like another world, its very Jurassic and moody.
 Young people and keen walkers will take this walk easily in their stride.
 Some people just sit here and have a picnic and do not go to the lighthouse.
 Its your holiday, see how you feel on the day.

 Next stop was the small but beautiful, Dunvegan Castle.
 I was told that the seal trips from here are very good and give amazing views of the castle from the water.
-It is quite expensive to visit and for that reason I took my photo’s from further up the coast, looking back towards the castle.
+It is quite expensive to visit the castle and for that reason I took my photo’s from further up the coast, looking back.